ddev/ddev.com/src/content/blog/astro-development-with-ddev.md

   - DevOps
 ---

 Some projects might require you to add front-end tooling.
 Or the whole project might be based around client-side frameworks.
-DDEV provides an npm command out of the box, simplifying docker development.
+DDEV provides an npm command out of the box, simplifying Docker development.
 I will be using this website as an example.

 DDEV.com is an [Astro](https://astro.build/) website.
 Astro is fantastic tool that packed with features that provide a low-entry barrier for developers looking to contribute features, issues and more.
-Among it's highlights are its low hosting cost, file-based routing, and extensive markdown support.
+Among it's highlights are its low hosting cost, file-based routing, and extensive Markdown support.

 That said, for a while this website did not use DDEV.
 Adding DDEV makes it easier for those with the tool to contribute PRs, but also provides an example on how other projects can take advantage of it.